 Top things to do in Bellagio: exploring villas, gardens, and the borgo

-Perched on the hill above the town, these expansive gardens belong to the Rockefeller Foundation and are accessible to the public only via guided tour.
-It is essential to book these tours in advance at the PromoBellagio office in Piazza San Giacomo.
-The 18th-century terraced park offers what are arguably the most spectacular views in all of Lake Como, encompassing all three branches of the lake from its highest point.
+Perched on the hill above the town, these expansive gardens belong to the Rockefeller Foundation.
+The 18th-century terraced park offers what are arguably the most spectacular 360-degree views in all of Lake Como.

-Meaning "the point that divides the wind," this is the geographical tip of the Bellagio peninsula.
-It is a lovely public park and viewpoint offering a clear, unobstructed panorama of the lake's three arms.
-It's the perfect spot to understand Bellagio’s unique setting and capture breathtaking photographs.
+Punta Spartivento (meaning "the point that divides the wind") is the geographical tip of the Bellagio peninsula.
+This lovely public park is the perfect spot to understand Bellagio’s unique setting and capture breathtaking, unobstructed photos of the lake's three arms.

-The heart of Bellagio is its borgo.
-The best way to explore it is to get lost in its network of steep staircases.
-The most famous of these is Salita Serbelloni, a picture-perfect stepped street lined with silk shops, leather goods artisans, and charming cafes.
+The heart of Bellagio is its historic center (borgo).
+The best way to explore it is to wander through its network of steep, cobbled staircases known as salite.
+The most famous is Salita Serbelloni, a picture-perfect street lined with silk shops, leather artisans, and charming cafes.

 Located in the heart of the old town, this 11th-century basilica is a superb example of Romanesque-Lombard architecture.
 Its simple stone facade belies a richly decorated interior, featuring 12th-century mosaics and a beautiful gold altarpiece.